 - van Els, P., Spellman, G.M., Smith, B.T. and Klicka, J., 2014.
 Extensive gene flow characterizes the phylogeography of a North American migrant bird: Black-headed Grosbeak (Pheucticus melanocephalus).
 Molecular phylogenetics and evolution, 78, pp.148-159.

-Week 8 and 9: Heliconius as a model for studying the geography of speciation
+Week 8: Heliconius as a model for studying the geography of speciation, part 1

 - Jiggins, C.D., McMillan, W.O., Neukirchen, W. and Mallet, J., 1996.
 What can hybrid zones tell us about speciation?
 The case of Heliconius erato and H. himera (Lepidoptera: Nymphalidae).
 Biological Journal of the Linnean Society, 59(3), pp.221-242.